magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

 ---

-When viewing _New Third Party_ tab, you can match your Magento catalog products to an existing Amazon listing.
+When viewing _New Third Party_ tab, you can match your Commerce catalog products to an existing Amazon listing.
 There are two options for this matching.
 You can assign a listing to an existing catalog product, or you can use the information from the listing to create new catalog products.
-These options are helpful when your Amazon listings do not automatically match to your Magento catalog.
+These options are helpful when your Amazon listings do not automatically match to your Commerce catalog.

 Matching (or assigning) your products to your Amazon listings is necessary to use the full feature set of Amazon Sales Channel.

 When you create a new catalog product from an Amazon listing:

-- The **ASIN** becomes the Magento SKU
+- The **ASIN** becomes the Commerce SKU
 - The **Product Listing Name** becomes the Catalog Listing Name
 - The **Price** and **Quantity** are imported from the Amazon Listing

-The rest of the necessary settings are determined by the Magento product settings you select during creation.
+The rest of the necessary settings are determined by the Commerce product settings you select during creation.

 When created and matched, the listings remove from the _New Third Party_ tab and appear on the _Active_ tab.